iamdonovan/iamdonovan.github.io/docs/teaching/egm722/practicals/debugging.rst

 been tracked:

 .. image:: ../../../img/egm722/debug/final_changes.png
-    :width: 600
+    :width: 720
     :align: center
     :alt: the final changes tracked in github desktop

-This time, because we've made a number of changes, we'll write a longer commit description, at least for practice.
+|br| This time, because we've made a number of changes, we'll write a longer commit description, at least for practice.
 Add a brief commit message, such as "fix guessing game script", then add a longer description of the changes:

 .. image:: ../../../img/egm722/debug/commit_message.png
-    :width: 600
+    :width: 720
     :align: center
     :alt: an example commit message and description in github desktop

-Finally, press the **Commit to debug** button to **commit** the changes.
+|br| Finally, press the **Commit to debug** button to **commit** the changes.

 next steps
 -----------